Hyperbolic Fine-Tuning for Large Language Models: Investigation

-To rigorously quantify the hierarchical nature of token embeddings, we examine the $\delta$-hyperbolicity of space spanned by the token embedding. $\delta$-Hyperbolicity, introduced by Gromov~\citep{gromov1987hyperbolic}, is a measure that captures the degree to which a metric space deviates from an exact tree structure.
+To rigorously quantify the hierarchical nature of token embeddings, we further examine the $\delta$-hyperbolicity of the space spanned by the token embedding. $\delta$-hyperbolicity, introduced by Gromov~\citep{gromov1987hyperbolic}, is a measure that captures the degree to which a metric space deviates from an exact tree structure.
 Lower values of $\delta$ imply a space more similar to a perfect tree, while higher values indicate deviation from a tree-like structure.
-A brief explanation of $\delta$-hyperbolicity can be found on Wikipedia\footnote{\url{https://en.wikipedia.org/wiki/Hyperbolic_metric_space}}.

 We compute $\delta$-hyperbolicity using the four-point condition, which compares the Gromov products between any four points $a$, $b$, $c$, and $w$ in the metric space.
 Specifically, the hyperbolicity is defined as: